World Of Hyatt’s 2025 Hotel Category Changes: Redeem Now

-A few weeks ago, World of Hyatt revealed hotel category adjustments for 2024, impacting which hotels are in which categories (and in turn impacting how many points are required for free night redemptions).
+World of Hyatt has just revealed hotel category adjustments for 2025, impacting which hotels are in which categories (and in turn, impacting how many points are required for free night redemptions).
 This is something that Hyatt does annually.
-I wanted to post a reminder of this, as the changes will be kicking in a few days from now, so you’ll want to make any bookings at old pricing now.

 There’s good news and bad news.
-The good news is that the total number of properties changing categories isn’t as high as in 2022 and 2023.
-The bad news is that the percentage of properties increasing in category (rather than decreasing) is higher than in past years.
+The good news is that the total number of properties changing categories isn’t as bad as in some past years.
+The bad news is that the percentage of properties increasing in category (rather than decreasing) is high.

-Alila Marea Encinitas will become a Category 7 World of Hyatt property
+The Andaz Tokyo will become a Category 8 World of Hyatt property

 In terms of booking logistics: